CarlosArleo/DNI_v4.0_Replication_Package/README.md

 Uniqueness contributes 60% of the final score.
 It is the dominant and only non-deterministic component, which is why it is the focus of this replication package.

+The 60% weight is defensible against the natural objection that U is the noisiest dimension in the stack.
+The single-call U tolerance band (§5 Run 1) is ±0.14 at p95 — if that noise were wired directly into a 60% weight, it would translate to ±0.084 of variance on the final score, enough to make rankings jumpy.
+The Socratic ensemble compresses ensemble U's p95 to roughly ±0.036, which in turn contributes only ±0.022 of variance on the final score.
+The 60% weight is therefore calibrated to what the ensemble can absorb; remove the ensemble and the weight would need to come down.
+This relationship between weight and variance absorption is what makes the DNI scoring formula more than a weighted sum of noisy components.

 A single LLM call per paper would be cheap but unreliable — one bad response corrupts the score.
 The Socratic ensemble absorbs per-call variance through averaging across judges.
 The veto layer corrects systematic LLM biases.
 The result is a score that is more stable, more calibrated, and more defensible than a naive LLM wrapper.

 ## 10. Design rationale — LLM choice and data sovereignty